 Louisiana State Police agrees to pay nearly $5M settlement in Ronald Greene wrongful death case, reports say

-FARMERVILLE — Louisiana State Police has agreed to pay a $4.8 million settlement in a wrongful death case surrounding the 2019 fatal arrest of Ronald Greene, according to NOLA.com.
+FARMERVILLE — Louisiana State Police has agreed to pay a $4.8 million settlement in a wrongful death case surrounding the 2019 fatal arrest of Ronald Greene, Louisiana Attorney General Liz Murrill's office said.

+"The State agreed that it was time to end this litigation, which arose under the prior administration, and put this matter behind us," Murrill said Wednesday, confirming reports WBRZ first reported from other media outlets on Tuesday.

 Greene died just after midnight on May 10, 2019.
 Body camera footage showed he was beaten by State Troopers after leading them on a high-speed chase near Monroe.
 Hours later, Governor John Bel Edwards was notified by former State Police Superintendent Kevin Reeves of a man dying after a "violent and lengthy struggle" with troopers.